j5bot/deck-of-cards/NOTES.md

 * [x] Created unit test for suits module / Suits object
 * [x] Created a module to initialize an Enum for the card suits.

-1. Create an enum representing the "standard" cards in a suit.

-1. Create a class representing a single playing card.
+## Create a class representing a single playing card ##

+Created a base playing card class and matching unit tests.

-	* Include a member property containing a description of the card.
+* [x] Include a card description property.

+# Reference #

 1. Create a class representing a "standard" playing card.
 	* Include a member property for the suit.